LETARTARE/QtPregen/README.md

       to mark those files included 'no compile' and 'no link'

-    3- detects forms of files '*.ui' to generate files 'ui_filename.h'
+    3- detects forms of files '*.ui' to generate files 'ui_filename.h' to mark those files included 'no compile' and 'no link'

     4- detects resource files '*.qrc' to generate files 'qrc_filename.cpp'